-A student taking a leave of absence from the University shall be subject to the same refund policy as a student withdrawing.
-A student planning a leave of absence has the responsibility for making all arrangements with regard to financial aid directly with the Financial Aid Office and for meeting all necessary financial aid deadlines.
-It is essential that the student meet with a representative from that office to preserve financial aid while on leave.
-In addition, a student planning a leave of absence has the responsibility of meeting all financial obligations and deadlines with the University.
-The student should plan to meet with a representative of the Business Office to discuss all financial aspects of the leave.
+Students taking leaves of absence from the University shall be subject to the same refund policy as withdrawing students.
+Students planning leaves of absence are responsible for making all arrangements with regard to financial aid directly with the Financial Aid Office and for meeting all necessary financial aid deadlines.
+It is essential that students meet with representatives from the Financial Aid Office to preserve their financial aid while on leave.
+In addition, students planning leaves of absence are responsible for meeting all financial obligations and deadlines with the University.
+Student should plan to meet with representatives of the Business Office to discuss all financial aspects of their leaves.